Science Fair Projects

 Conclusions/Discussion

 I found that adding more clients to an efficiently designed distributed computing network increases performance.
 Efficient networks need to incorporate load balancing.
 Without it, performance is bounded by the slowest client, i.e. slow clients will bog down the entire network.
-When load balancing is added, all clients work for about the same amount of time, with the faster clients doing more than the slower ones.
-The net effect is that overall performance will always increase.
-My results show that distributed computing, when implemented correctly, is an effective system that can utilize massive reserves of computing power to approach complex problems.
-This confirms my initial hypothesis.

-This Mathematical project was to investigate how to efficiently design an internet-based distributed computing network, in which adding more clients will result in a performance increase..
+This Mathematical project was to investigate how to efficiently design an internet-based distributed computing network, in which adding more clients will result in a performance increase

 Science Fair Project done By David C. Liu